 This fabulous and famous little place is covered in scallop shells left by pilgrims.
 Here is the gang, standing in the entryway, Elle, Norm, Miguel, Rich and Nadine.

 The proprietor, Luis, used to give the shells out, but now you have to purchase them for a small fee, in order to write your name and hang your shell.
 Luis will also play music from your country of origin, once he knows where you are from.
-I think he played John Denver for us!
+He played John Denver for us!
 We sang "Rocky Mountain High" at the top of our lungs.
 Even Miguel knew the song.

 Then it was onward, with more gray skies awaiting us as we walked through the equally gray town.
 Immediately after the Rincón del Peregrino, turn left at this intersection, to walk by the town church, shown below.